Online Courses in Wilderness First Aid

-Below are some of the wilderness first aid courses available.
-They are not offered online.
+Here are some of the wilderness first aid courses available.
+Most are not offered online.

 - Basic Wilderness Course: This type of course is typically two days long, and is geared toward beginners with no previous experience.
 Students in this course learn how to assess and examine patients, as well as provide proper treatment for a variety of injuries.
 Treatment of head and spinal injuries, wounds and burns, and fractures and dislocations are topics covered in this course.